chasewnelson/SNPGenie/README.md

 ## <a name="troubleshooting"></a>Troubleshooting

+* **"coverage is 0" WARNING.** SNPGenie will run even when some sites lack sequencing coverage.
+Sometimes this presents no problems, *e.g.*, if all sequences lack coverage in the same regions or at terminal sites. **However**, if coverage differs between samples, this will affect diversity estimates and will need to be accounted for: one sample might have relatively low diversity simply because numerous sites lack coverage.
+Such a difference is not biological, but rather a result of incomplete data.
+As always, it is up to the user to understand their own data, and to only supply samples that are biologically meaningful.

 * Using **Windows**?
 Unfortunately, SNPGenie was written for Unix systems, including Mac, which have Perl installed by default.
-Windows doesn't, but getting Perl installed is as simple as following these <a target="_blank" href="http://learn.perl.org/installing/windows.html">three-minute download instructions</a>, and with any luck the program will work!
+Windows sometimes doesn't, but getting Perl installed is as simple as following these <a target="_blank" href="http://learn.perl.org/installing/windows.html">three-minute download instructions</a>, and with any luck the program will work!
 Just open the Windows Command Prompt, and remember to type "perl" first when you run SNPGenie, *i.e.*, type "perl snpgenie.pl".
 Unfortunately, if this does not work, we are unable to provide any further Windows support.

 * Try preceding the whole command line with "perl" to make sure SNPGenie is being treated as a script.
 For example:

-        perl snpgenie.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf
+        perl snpgenie.pl --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf

 * Make sure that the first line of the script contains the correct path to your machine's copy of Perl.
 Right now SNPGenie assumes it's located at **/usr/bin/perl**.
 You can find out if this matches your machine by typing **which perl** at the command line.
 If it's a different path than the one above, copy and paste your machine's path after the **#!** at the beginning of the SNPGenie script.